Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Introduction

 Consider the problem of finding the best locations for sampling a continuous signal to minimize the reconstruction distortion.
 To find the optimal sampling points, one should utilize any available prior information about the structure of the signal.
 Furthermore, sampling noise should be taken into account.
-Due to its importance, nonuniform sampling and its stability analysis has been the subject of numerous works.
+Due to its importance, nonuniform sampling and its stability analysis has been the subject of numerous works, in particular for deterministic signals (for instance, see \cite{Lin}).
 However, there has been relatively less work for a fully Bayesian model of the signal and sampling noise, where one is interested in the statistical \emph{average} distortion of signal reconstruction over a class of signals.
-In this paper, we study this problem for stationary periodic bandlimited signals.

-\textbf{Previous works:} While there has been some previous work on the tradeoffs between sampling rate, quantization of samples and reconstruction distortion \cite{Gastpar}-\cite{Davis}; there has been relatively fewer papers on finding the best locations of nonuniform sampling for minimizing reconstruction distortion \cite{app1}-\cite{app4}.
+Some previous works along this line address the problem of finding the best locations of nonuniform sampling for minimizing reconstruction distortion.
+These works can be categorized according to their signal and sampling models.
+None of these works consider sampling of \emph{periodic bandlimited signals}, which is the topic of this paper.
+A summary of these works and their comparison with our work is provided later in the introduction.